-Comments were received from the following property owners in the area and from the neighboring HOA's.
+Comments were received from the following:

+Jack and Joanie Lilienthal Columbine Valley Estates HOA Brookhaven HOA Watson Reserve HOA (Littleton)

 In summary the concerns expressed are:

-Columbine Valley Estates

-- 1. Density is completely out of character with the existing neighborhoods. - The lot size sizes in the area are 4-5 times that proposed for Clayton Farms - Turning movements at the Bowles Ave/Watson Lane intersection is a problem.
+- 1. The density is completely out of character with existing area neighborhoods. - 2.
+The lot size sizes in the area are 4-5 times that proposed for Clayton Farms - 3.
+The architectural fit and design are inconsistent with the neighborhood standards. - 4.
+The possible traffic hazard. - 1.
+Questions concerning drainage impact on adjacent properties.